bvandewe/tools-provider/docs/architecture/polyglot-user-agent.md

 ### The Vision

 > A "Session" is not just a chat window.
 It is a **Reconciliation Loop** where an AI Agent continuously observes a Human User's Telemetry, references their Graph, and steers them toward their Intent.

+### Key Architectural Decision (December 2025)

+**Agent is promoted to a first-class Domain Aggregate** with the following characteristics:

+- **Per-User Scope**: One agent instance per `(user_id, agent_type)` pair
+- **Session as Value Object**: Sessions are owned by agents, not independent aggregates
+- **Execution State Persistence**: LLM conversation context is event-sourced for crash recovery
+- **Single Agent per Session**: Each session is driven by exactly one agent

+See [Agent Aggregate Design](./agent-aggregate-design.md) for the complete mono-dimensional design that must be implemented before adding Polyglot aspects.

 ### Why This Matters